Dahlby21/BellaBeats/README.md

 Wanted to dive deeper into the daily activity data and separated the sedentary, lightly active, fairly active, very active, and calories columns into a new table to do further analysis.

+The next several additions below note the adjustments made to the new table that was made.

 **New table "active_time" created with the intent of adding additional columns.**

 **Created column "ActiveTime" that sums all activity, exclusive of sedentary time, to show how much total time was spent moving.**